The Lifehacker’s Guide to Living with Less Plastic (The Ultimate Cheat Sheet to a Plastic-Free Life)

 Buying clothes second hand not only saves you money but ensures that the second hand clothes you purchase have an extra long lease on life.
 Once clothes are the end of thier useful life as clothes, they can be torn up and made into rags and cleaning cloths that can be rewashed and used for many years more.

-2. Find plastic-free shoes
+2. Buy recycled plastic or plastic-free shoes

 3. Buy clothing made of biodegradable and natural fibers